remix-run/react-router/packages/react-router-config/README.md

 - the only render prop it accepts is `component` (no `render` or `children`)
 - introduces the `routes` key for sub routes
 - Consumers are free to add any additional props they'd like to a route, you can access `props.route` inside the `component`, this object is a reference to the object used to render and match.
+- accepts `key` prop to prevent remounting component when transition was made from route with the same component and same `key` prop

 ```js
 const routes = [